arahjou/Charging_farm/README.md

 ![plot](./images/8.png)
 ![plot](./images/9.png)
 ![plot](./images/10.png)
-**⚠️ Warning:** Before using the device, connect your 3D-printed device to the charger and check the voltage, polarity (positive and negative), and current (amperage).
+**⚠️ Warning:** Before using it for chaging your device, connect your 3D-printed dock to the charger and check the voltage, polarity (positive and negative), and current (amperage) by a mulimeter instument.
 The readings should be similar to what you get from a USB port on a computer.
 ![plot](./images/11.png)